RhinoHealth/user-resources/tutorials/0_Foundational/README.md

 **Prerequisites:** Tutorial 1 completed, or equivalent familiarity with FCP projects and datasets.

-# Next steps
+## Next steps

-Once you have completed both foundational tutorials, move to [Advanced Tutorials](../1_Advanced/) for a deeper dive into Rhino FCP capabilities.
+Once you have completed both foundational tutorials, move on to [Advanced Tutorials](../1_Advanced/) for a deeper dive into Rhino FCP capabilities.

-# Getting Help
+## Getting Help
-For additional support, please reach out to [support@rhinofcp.com](mailto:support@rhinofcp.com).
+For additional support, check out [RhinoDocs](https://docs.rhinofcp.com/) or reach out to [support@rhinofcp.com](mailto:support@rhinofcp.com).